Code-Institute-Submissions/JochenFM-Milestone1/README.md

 the design world of early 20th-century office and paper technologies, while adhereing to a clean simple design using lots of space.

 To this aim, the hero image in yellow-green and grey shades, and the Garamond typeface, named for sixteenth-century Parisian engraver Claude Garamond, set the tone.
-I added subtle but effective reactions to user actions by hover effects over buttons, images, and the navbar in a matching wine-red.
+I added subtle but effective reactions to user actions by hover effects over buttons, names, and the navbar in a matching wine-red.
 I assume that many users coming to this site share my fascination with the now allegedly lost world of paper-based office work and its aesthetics, so the mix of dark grey and an off white with rare greenish colour are clearly intended to speak to their aesthetic preferences.

-The added colours - inlcuding the block dividers in wine-red - are intentional, however, as I wanted to refrain from emulating the illusion of a past in black-and-white only.
+The added colours - inlcuding the block dividers in wine-red and coloured images - are intentional, however, as I wanted to refrain from emulating the illusion of a past in black-and-white colours only.

 The blogs mentioned in the Acknowledgments below, as well as the CI walkthrough projects ('Whiskey' and 'Rosie') offered some inspiration which I felt capable of implementing, such as the landing page and the recent posts field on index.html, and the submission form on contributions.html